InteractionDesignFoundation/handbook/development/guides/onboarding/onboarding--mentorGuide.md

 4. Let them know why and how much they matter
 5. Try to offload as much information as we can into our shared folders and documents
 6. Make it easy for them to access all necessary information
-7. Simplify the feedback loop (bi-directional)
+7. Simplify the feedback loop (bidirectional)

 ### First day